mohsen-azimi/ml_assignment_20250824/README.md

 - [Q4 — Connectionist Temporal Classification (CTC)](./q4.md)

 ---
-Note: the markdown files are written in Typora app; the equations may not rendered correctly by Github
+Note: the markdown files are written in Typora app; the equations may not be rendered correctly by Github